 Programs and Sub-Concentrations

 The School has two academic departments (Curriculum & Teaching and Educational Foundations, Leadership & Counseling).
 Each academic program is housed in an academic department for which there is a department chair.
 Many graduate programs offer sub-concentrations within the program area.
-Sub-concentrations must be officially declared at the SED Student Records office.
+Sub-concentrations must be officially declared at the SED Student Records Office, room 127.

 Licensure of Educational Personnel